HTMLMin/Laravel-HTMLMin/README.md

 ##### Skipping Minification

-There are occassions where you will want to 'skip' the minification of certain blade pages.
-A use case is when you want to skip the minification of the Markdown blades or Email templates because it removes too many spaces which renders the notification unreadable.
+As well as being to skip folders using the (`'ignore'`) config, there are occassions where you will want to 'skip' single files.

-Just add the following comment:
+Just add the following comment to each file you want to skip:

 ```html
 <!-- skip.minification -->
 ```
-to each blade file to skip the minification.

 Please note that if you use (`'force'`) option in the config it will not work.